panoply/liquify/readme.md

 # Packages

-Liquify is monorepo project and most packages contained within this repository are available for download on the NPM Registry.
+Liquify is a [pnpm](https://pnpm.js.org/en/cli/install) powered monorepo project.
+Most packages contained within this repository are available for download via the NPM Registry.
 Consult the readme of each package for a deeper understanding of a modules use-case and appropriation.
+Some packages are maintained in an isolated repositories using [Git Sub-Modules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+PR's and issues pertaining to submodule projects are tracked outside of this repository.

 ## Client Packages